the1lab/1lab/src/Order/Instances/LexicalSum.lagda.md

 :::

-Given the dependency of $F$ on $I$, the comparison between $x : F_i$ and $y : F_j$ only make sense when they lie in the same fibre, that is, when there is evidence $p : i = j$.
+Given the dependency of $F$ on $I$, the comparison between $x : F_i$ and $y : F_j$ only makes sense when they lie in the same fibre, that is, when there is evidence $p : i = j$.
 We can then transport $x$ across
 $p$ to obtain a value in $F_j$, which can then be compared against
 $y : F_j$.